10.1.4.2.3. Key Attestation Issuance¶

 issparameter MUST match the Wallet Provider's URL identifier (WP_143g).

-Upon successful completion of all checks, the Wallet Provider issues a Wallet Unit Attestation valid for at least one month.
+Upon successful completion of all checks, the Wallet Provider issues a Key Attestation valid for at least one month.

-Step 28 (Wallet Unit Attestation Issuance Response): Upon successful completion, the Wallet Provider MUST return a confirmation response using status code 200 and Content-Type application/json, containing the Wallet Unit Attestations signed by the Wallet Provider in the JWT format.
-The Wallet Instance will then perform security and integrity verification of the Wallet Unit Attestations received in addition to trust verification of its Issuer (WP_030–031).
+Step 28 (Key Attestation Issuance Response): Upon successful completion, the Wallet Provider MUST return a confirmation response using status code set with 200 and Content-Type application/json.
+The response MUST contain the Key Attestations signed by the Wallet Provider using the JWT format.
+The Wallet Instance MUST perform security and integrity verification of the Key Attestations received, along with the trust verification already evaluated about the Issuer (WP_030–031).

 Below is a non-normative example of the response.